ZachPenn/GettingStarted/README.md

 Unless you have a reason for utilizing the full version of Anaconda, we recommend installing [Miniconda](https://conda.io/miniconda.html) which requires substantially less disk space.
 Creating and activating a conda environment is easy to do using very few terminal commands.
 See [here](https://conda.io/docs/user-guide/tasks/manage-environments.html) for details.
 For each repository we have listed the terminal commands necessary to create and activate the needed conda environment.

 ### What is Jupyter Notebook?
 Jupyter notbeook is an interactive development platform for programming.
 It is in some ways similar to other text editors for coding but has a much more logical flow (at least to us).
 Code is organized into distinct ‘cells’ or chunks of code that can be independently run in the order of the user’s preference, and output is displayed just below each cell.
+Moreover, each cell of code can be placed in between instructions.
 This allows the user to step through the code in a manner that is intuitive and view the results as they go along.
 It also makes debugging during development easy.